Useful Tips How to Cite a Presentation

 For example: (Brown, 2017).

 You should add a reference list at the end of the paper.
-The reference list is made up of all the sources from the in-text citations.
+The reference list comprises all sources cited in the in-text citations.
 If an in-text citation is repeated in the presentation, it should just be listed once in the reference list.

 How to compile a reference list

-- The author’s or presenter’s name should be written starting with the surname then the initial of the first name separated by a comma then end with a period.
+• The author’s or presenter’s name should be written starting with the surname, then the initial of the first name, separated by a comma, and then end with a period.
 If there is another name, write the first initial of the second name after the first.
 For example, “Brown, PK.”

-- This should be followed by year it was presented or published online.
+• This should be followed by year it was presented or published online.
 The year should be written in round brackets.
-If you are not sure of the year, then ignore it and replace with the date you accessed the presentation online.
+If you are not sure of the year, then ignore it and replace it with the date you accessed the presentation online.
 For example, “Brown PK.
 (2017)”

 Points to note: